 The current IDIQ contracts which may be paid using the purchase card are listed below.
 For orders over \$3,000 that are placed against one of these contracts, the cardholder must follow the procedures outlined in FAR Part 16.505.

-1. NITAAC's ECS III contracts - additional information about the NITAAC contracts can be found at: http://nitaac.nih.gov/nitaac or by contacting NITAACsupport@nih.gov at 1 (888) 773-6542.
+1. NITAAC's ECS III contracts or by contacting NITAACsupport@nih.gov at 1 (888) 773-6542.